jnozzi/cocoadev.com/markdown/HowToDuplicateAViewFromTheNib.md

 ----

-I'm trying to use a view 'drawn' in IB several times:First I opened my General/MainMenu.nib files and added a small view named "element" with UI element in it.Then on my main window, I added custom view "myPlan" to hold the several "element" views.A button is used to add the elements, here is the code of the add: method
+I'm trying to use a view 'drawn' in IB several times:First I opened my MainMenu.nib files and added a small view named "element" with UI element in it.Then on my main window, I added custom view "myPlan" to hold the several "element" views.A button is used to add the elements, here is the code of the add: method

-@interface Controller : General/NSObject{    General/IBOutlet id plan;    General/IBOutlet id elementUI;    int yPos;}- (General/IBAction)add:(id)sender;//� more code �- (General/IBAction)add:(id)sender{	Element *myElement = General/Element alloc] initWithFrame:[[NSMakeRect(0,yPos,244,43)];	[myElement addSubview:elementUI];	[plan addSubview:myElement];	[myElement release];	yPos = yPos+44;}
+@interface Controller : NSObject{    IBOutlet id plan;    IBOutlet id elementUI;    int yPos;}- (IBAction)add:(id)sender;//� more code �- (IBAction)add:(id)sender{	Element *myElement = Element alloc] initWithFrame:[[NSMakeRect(0,yPos,244,43)];	[myElement addSubview:elementUI];	[plan addSubview:myElement];	[myElement release];	yPos = yPos+44;}